Understanding the Varieties of the Black Gum Tree

 Benefits

-Black Gum and Sweet Gum Tree has uses in traditional medicine.
+Black Gum and Sweet Gum Tree have uses in traditional medicine.
 The leaves of this tree have been used as a substitute for mullein leaves to treat fever and rheumatism.
 Similarly, the pith from the trunk has been used to treat several ailments.
+The black gum tree, also known as sour gum or tupelo gum, is highly valued for its aesthetic and ecological benefits.

 The tree is also a significant part of an ecological community.
 Its spreading root system helps prevent soil erosion, while its thick shade keeps the ground cool and moist.